kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

  You can use the `%debug` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) to launch an interactive debugger in your Jupyter notebook.
 Declare it before a single-line statement to step through the execution in debug mode.
 You can use the argument `--breakpoint` or `-b` to provide a breakpoint.
 Running `%debug` immediately after an error has occurred will:
- - Load the stack trace of the last unhandled exception.
+ - The stack trace of the last unhandled exception loads.
  - Stop the program at the point where the exception occurred.
  - Open an interactive shell where the user can navigate through the stack trace.